 Typically an interface calculates its default maximum payload size by asking the interface below it in the interface column what its maximum payload size and considering its own encapsulation.
 For example, by default, Ethernet has a frame size of 1518 (without VLANs).
 The Ethernet encapsulation is 18 bytes, leaving 1500 bytes of payload (MTU) to its upper layer.
 IP then subtracts the IP header size (typically 20 bytes) to arrive at 1480 bytes available to its upper layer.
-UDP must then subtract the UDP header size of 8 bytes, arriving at a payload of 1472 bytes.
-L2TPv3 must subtract the L2TPv3 Data Header size in bytes (8) and calculate its payload as the remainder (typically 1464).
-This remainder is the defined maximum payload size for an L2TPv3 session that would exist over Ethernet/IP/UDP.
+As an example of D-MPT over UDP, UDP must then subtract the UDP header size of 8 bytes, arriving at a payload of 1472 bytes.
+L2TPv3 must subtract the L2TPv3 Data Session Header size in bytes (8), the L2SS D-MPT header of 4 bytes, and calculate its payload as the remainder (typically1460).
+This remainder is the defined maximum payload size for an L2TPv3 session that would exist over Ethernet/IP/UDP/L2TPv3.
+For D-MPT without UDP, the remainder becomes 1472 bytes, because there is no UDP header and the L2TPv3 Data Session Header is 4 bytes.
+For PSP, the PSP header including the maximum PSP segment table size needs to be taken into account.
+62